QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 :::info
-Blueprint designers might need extra details about the account, space or sandbox during the sandbox orchestration.
+Blueprint designers might need extra details about the account, space or sandbox during the environment's orchestration.
 Torque provides dynamic attributes such as a sandboxid, accountid and spaceid that can be used through the orchestration and automation process.
 :::

 ### Environment Variables